 I pointed out that there was no syllabus, there was no course, there was no curriculum, that they had badly misunderstood what the term 'phonetics' actually means.
 That to teach English Literature by feeding Shakespeare into Babelfish, stamping it down till it looked like spanish, then proferring it to students with the demand they translate it back into English was not only wrong, but deeply aberrant.
 This, surely, qualified as impossible*?
 That the students couldn't speak English anyway, and this might be more of a priority for trainee English teachers.
 That the rest of the English lecturers had an English vocabulary that stretched to 'hi, how are you?'

 I stared meaningfully at the $200 flatscreen computer on his desk.
 There are no posters, there are no tables to sit at, there are no books, no posters, no dictionaries, and no records, no grades, no exams.
 He did the shrug I've come to loathe, the 'not my problem' hunch, the 'what can you do' eye roll.
-"What can I do," he mumbles, sadly, "this is Perú."
+"What can I do

 The tomorrow arrived, and with it a much anticipated full night's sleep, and by lunchtime, my wee village school was full of trainee English teachers, looking lost.
 Nobody comes to the class.
 Nobody arrives.
 What is happening.
 Please come back.